kpoim/javaProjects/README.md

-# newRepo
+# javaProjects
-This is my first repository
+Daily projects in java.